 Proponents Against Marijuana’s Addictiveness

-- Without the harsh withdrawal symptoms common with substances like heroin, marijuana is much easier to quit and therefore difficult to become addicted to.
+- Without the harsh withdrawal symptoms common with substances like heroin, marijuana is much easier to quit.

-- Only nine percent of marijuana smokers become addicted; a vast majority of those who experiment with it do not develop an addiction.
+- Only nine percent of marijuana smokers become addicted.
 (2)

 - The term “cannabis use disorders” is now used in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in place of “cannabis dependence” and “cannabis abuse.”
 Marijuana has the potential to negatively impact its users, but that does not necessarily mean they can become addicted.